 Kingdom Hearts director Tetsuya Nomura has recently stated that the game is taking ages because Square Enix is making technology decisions that are “out of his hands.”

-During the most recent Kingdom Hearts 3 trailer release at D23 in February, Nomura said that development of the game has been split into three parts.
+During a Kingdom Hearts 3 trailer release at D23 in February, Nomura said that development of the game has been split into three parts.
 The early part is almost complete, the middle part is more than half way there, but the end stage is a mystery, with Nomura stating that it will be something he has “always wanted to do and put into Kingdom Hearts ever since the days of working on Final Fantasy.”
 Intriguing.